ayushanand18/ayushanand18/README.md

 # Hi, I am Ayush Anand 👋

 ## About Me 🚀
-I am a CS Undergrad @ NIT Durgapur and a Machine Learning Developer leveraging AI for Social Good.
+Apart from being a GSoC 2022 student for IOOS, I am a CS Undergrad @ NIT Durgapur and a Machine Learning Developer leveraging AI for Social Good.

 ## Things I do 💻
 + research on how deep learning can help fight the climate crisis.